 Why is Migrating QuickBooks so painful?

 In a perfect world, every accounting program would follow a standard data structure.
 But, no such luck.
-Different industries require different data structures and levels of complexity.
+Different industries require different data structure and levels of complexity.
 Companies outgrow features and details offered in their current software, so chances are, the movement is not lateral when it comes to design and structure.
 Finally, software developers have zero incentive to provide an easy way to export data when leaving their product!
 Do you blame them?

 Successful accounting migration involves planning and being aware of pitfalls.